-Capacitive touch screen can be simply regarded as a screen composed of four layers of composite screen: the outer layer is glass protective layer, followed by conductive layer, the third layer is non-conductive glass screen, and the fourth layer is conductive layer.
+The capacitive touch screen can be simply regarded as a screen composed of four layers of the composite screen: the outer layer is glass protective layer, followed by the conductive layer, the third layer is the non-conductive glass screen, and the fourth layer is a conductive layer.
 The inner conductive layer is the shielding layer, which plays the role of shielding the internal electrical signals.
 The middle conductive layer is the key part of the whole touch screen.
-There are direct leads on four corners or four sides, responsible for the detection of the position of the touch point.
+There are direct leads on four corners or four sides, responsible for the detection of the position of the touchpoint.

 4. Fourthly, the principle difference between the capacitive screen and the resistive screen: